Clifton Powell

-Clifton Powell (born March 16, 1956) is an American actor who primarily plays supporting roles in films, such as in Ray (2004), for which he received an NAACP Image Award for Outstanding Supporting Actor in a Motion Picture nomination.
+Clifton Powell (born March 16, 1956) is an American actor and comedian who has primarily played supporting roles in films, such as in Ray (2004), for which he received an NAACP Image Award for Outstanding Supporting Actor in a Motion Picture nomination.
+He is also known for voicing Big Smoke in the action-adventure game Grand Theft Auto: San Andreas (2004).